leegee/midi-bounce/README.md

 # midi-bounce

-Experiments with Web MIDI API - bouncing a ball inside a honeycomb
+Experiments with Web MIDI API - bouncing a ball inside a honeycomb.

+Remember loopMIDI is very useful in this scenario.

 To install dependencies: